google/closure-templates/documentation/reference/functions.md

 make variable references work, but otherwise emit it as is in the generated JavaScript.

+## `unknownJsGlobal(stringLiteral)` {#unknownJsGlobal}

+The `unknownJsGlobal` function allows code compiled to the `jssrc` backend to access JavaScript global values outside of the normal support for globals.

+This function can only be used by the JavaScript backend in whitelisted files.
+When used the function must take a
+[string literal](expressions.md#string-literal) that contains some JS identifier reference.

 ## `remainder(length)` {#remainder}

 The `remainder` function is used in the context of plural messages.
 See the